ST_Next 2025: Action Beyond Pledges

 • Ms. Pragya (Climate Justice Advocate)

-Discussion Highlights: The meeting emphasized on the power of women-led climate and sustainability initiatives – from grassroots farming to executive boardrooms to youth forums.
+Panel Reflections: This compelling panel discussion brought together voices from grassroots farming, sustainable businesses, and youth-led climate advocacy.
+The meeting emphasized the power of women-led climate and sustainability initiatives – from grassroots farming to executive boardrooms to youth forums.
 A recurring theme was the importance of support systems, whether through NGOs like SankalpTaru, corporate partnerships, or mentorship networks.
-Each speaker reinforced that inclusive leadership and collaboration are the keys to driving meaningful and lasting change.
+Each speaker reinforced that inclusive leadership and collaboration are the keys to driving meaningful and lasting change

 • Poonam Devi (Woman Farmer, Rohtak) – Key Discussion Points: